TylerHillery/TylerHillery/README.md

-Lifelong learner passionate about understanding the "how" and "why" behind systems by peeling back the layers of abstraction.
-My interests span infrastructure, data systems, and product.
+Lifelong learner passionate about understanding the "*how*" and "*why*" behind software by peeling back the layers of abstraction.
+My interests span infrastructure, data systems and product.
+I'm energized by seeing things through from idea to production.

 Driven by curiosity, grounded in gratitude.